APherwani/APherwani/README.md

 ## Hi there 👋
 ### My name is Arjun Pherwani and thank you for stumbling to my corner of GitHub.
 Here's a little about me:

-- I'm the software development co-director at KnightHacks, a student run organization at UCF
 - I'm currently working on...
-Generative Adversarial Networks!
+VISIONome.
 - I'm currently learning:
   - Game Theory inspired AI architectures
   - Robotics